 Christchurch: it all starts in the Garden City

 When going on a road trip on the South Island of New Zealand, Christchurch is the place where it all begins.
-Whether arriving on an international or domestic flight it's super easy to get to the Spaceships depot.
+Whether arriving on an international or domestic flight it's super easy to get to the Spaceships Christchurch depot.
 We're only 2km from the airport and we offer a transfer service (free if you hire 21 days or more).

-And you can pick up your campervan any time of the day or night as we offer free after-hours service.
+You can pick up your campervan any time of the day or night as we offer free after-hours service.
 Just make sure to have a good night's sleep before starting your tour of the South Island.

 Dunedin: driving south along the coastline (SH1)